NatLibFi/aleph-x-query/README.md

-# aleph-x-query

-Client library for making queries (op=find) to Aleph ILS X-server.
+# A module for querying records from Aleph X-service

 ## Installation